prossel/head-md-oracle-of-suits-egazzarr/concept/README.md

 # TOUCHING SOUNDS

-## HEAD Master Media Design project Musee du Jeux

-### What the project is about
-Exploring what story hides behind each of the 4 modern, most known suit symbols, finding out what their historical origins are through the triggering of material, atmospheric sounds.
+Exploring the historical evolution of card suit symbolism throughout different eras and regions of the world, unveiling what hides behind the 4 French suit symbols by triggering material, atmospheric sounds.

 ### Interaction
 Spinning wheels +  sliding fingers on 3d surfaces.